Media Parents

 tinopolis

-To find out more, see the watercooler at https://www.mediaparents.co.uk/
+To find out more about the event and book in, see the watercooler at https://www.mediaparents.co.uk/

 Our next event is on Dec 5th, scroll down the blog for more info www.mediaparents.co.uk - the jobs and social networking site for short term, part time, job share and regular hours jobs in media.
 For free events for subscribers go here: https://blog.mediaparents.co.uk